mcealera/ewt_for_amazon_connect/README.md

 Based on this information, we will built a very simple, call-specific, EWT functionality.
 The EWT will be dynamic and update itself as the customer spends more time in the queue and/or the queue metrics change.

-The dynamic EWT will be presented to the customer while he/she is waiting in the queue, with the option to remain in the queue or hand up.
+The dynamic EWT will be presented to the customer while he/she is waiting in the queue, with the option to remain in the queue or hang up.

 ## What are we going to build?